jeroenniesen/AzureSentinelForwarder/README.md

 # AzureSentinelForwarder
-A simple container that will forward all your Azure Sentinel incidents to an Eventhub
+A simple container that will forward all your Azure Sentinel incidents to an Eventhub.

 Azure Sentinel has no out-of-the box push mechanism.
 By forwarding all your incidents to an eventhub, you can basically get that push mechanism by subscribing on the eventhub.
 You can accoumplish the forward by building a logic app (which you need de configure for each analytics rule that you create) or use this project.